 Bone Marrow Broth – we buy fresh local beef bones from cows that have not had any antibiotics or hormones and have been grass fed.
-We slowly steep the bones for two days in a crock pot, adding a bit of Bragg ACV and good quality sea salt.
+We slowly steep the bones for two days in a crock pot, adding a bit of Bragg ACV (UPDATE* 2023 – BRAGG has sadly been sold and we no longer trust its quality.) and good quality sea salt.
 Adding fresh parsley from our garden towards the end.
 Strain the mixture and freeze in quart bags.
 This broth which is very rich in Vitamin K. Vitamin K is commonly known to aid in blood clotting.
 Vitamin K helps the body absorb the beneficial mineral calcium.
 Recent studies have suggested that vitamin K can help prevent or treat osteoporosis and the loss of bone density.
 Recent studies suggested that vitamin K also has preventive and treatment benefits for cancer.
 Vitamin K also prevents the hardening of the arteries, which aids in preventing heart disease and heart failure.

 YES I know I have repeated portions of this page of information in places.
 The topics I repeated are IMPORTANT and I know that people tend to skim large pages of text.
-Additionally, I am in no way connected financially to any product I recommend (with the exception of being a distributer for Young Living Essential Oils).
+Additionally, I am in no way connected financially to any product I recommend.
 I offer the information here as a person who has tested and tried the products mentioned and feel they are beneficial to our own dogs and you may find the same results.

 Books and Publications: